How to Pick the Best Hay to Feed Goats

 The Best Hay for Pet and Working Goats.

-Just like with meat goats your goal is simply to make sure your animals are in optimal health.
-More often than not this can be easily done with first cut hay.
-Again, if you see your goats are on the lighter side you may want to have a few bales of second cut around.
-You can either offer second cut exclusively or add it to your first cut to help promote eating.
+Just like with meat goats, your goal is to make sure your animals are in optimal health.
+More often than not, this can be easily done with first-cut hay.
+Again, if you see your goats are on the lighter side, you may want to have a few bales of second cut around.
+You can either offer second-cut exclusively or add it to your first cut to help promote eating.

 goat grazing in a pasture

-Knowing the different cuts of hay, the process to which they were grown and baled will allow you to make a wiser investment for the best hay for your goats.
+Knowing the different cuts of hay, and the process by which they were grown and baled will allow you to make a wiser investment for the best hay for your goats.

 1. Anonymous says: